 .

 On the day we went (the last Saturday in July), the trail was very crowded.
-There were so many people that in some sections, the stone steps were packed.
-While other times of the year or different days of the week might be quieter, if you visit on a summer weekend, be prepared for significant crowds.
+There were so many people that some sections of the stone steps were packed.
+While other times of the year or weekdays may be quieter, if you visit on a summer weekend, be prepared for crowds.

-To avoid the crowds, try arriving early or starting the trail later.
-Tour groups typically hike from 11 am to 4 pm, so starting at 7 am or around 3 pm could mean you'll share Pulpit Rock with far fewer people.
-However, be mindful of the recommended start times: in July, it's advised not to begin the hike after 5:30 pm, and in August, not after 4:30 pm.
+To avoid them, try arriving early or starting later.
+Most tour groups hike between 11 am and 4 pm, so starting at 7 am or around 3 pm means you’ll share Pulpit Rock with far fewer people.
+Just keep in mind the recommended start times: in July, don’t start after 5:30 pm, and in August, not after 4:30 pm.

-Also, drones are not allowed at Pulpit Rock, so there's no need to bring one along.
+Also, drones are not allowed at Pulpit Rock, so there’s no need to bring one.

 .